edgio-docs/edgio-docs/src/guides/performance/rules/features.md

 -   **Syntax:** `"<HEADER NAME>": "<HEADER VALUE>"`
 -   `<HEADER NAME>` must be an exact match for the desired response header.
 However, case is not taken into account for the purpose of identifying a header.
 -   Make sure to only use alphanumeric characters, dashes, or underscores when specifying a header name.
--   Use rule variables to dynamically construct header values.
+-   Use feature variables to dynamically construct header values.
 -   The following headers are reserved and cannot be modified by this feature:
     -   accept-ranges
     -   age